4 neighbourhoods·39 cafés·last updated April 2026

 Trading Post's three-generation roasting lineage sits two minutes from 17GRAMS' dedicated filter menu; three purist addresses in one compact quarter.

-Brighton's only working roastery-cafe, with single origins and a V60 to prove it.
+A roaster's own Lanes cafe, with single origins and a V60 to prove it.

 Named lots, hand brews, and regulars who can tell you what changed this month.